bishopdynamics/TableView/Readme.md

 A simple utility for macOS to load csv data from stdin or a file and render a nice interactive tableview to explore it.

+I did not create much here, this is just `pandastable.Table` doing all the work.

 [MIT license](License.txt)

 ![screenshot](screenshot.png)